deltachat/deltachat-pages/en/help.md

 We want to ensure that security audits can focus on a few proven cryptographic algorithms instead of the full breadth of possible algorithms allowed with OpenPGP.
-If you want to extract your OpenPGP key, there only is an expert method: you need to look it up in the "keypairs" sqlite table of a profile backup tar-file.
+If you want to extract your OpenPGP key, there only is an expert method: you need to look it up in the "keypairs" SQLite table of a profile backup tar-file.

 ### Was Delta Chat independently audited for security vulnerabilities? {#security-audits}